Alchus/scout-stuff/03-Second-Class.md

 * **Object in Eye**

-Don't the eye.
+Don't rub the eye.
 Blink rapidly, or flush with clean water.
 Another person can help keep the eyelids open.
 If the object can't be removed, get medical attention.

 * **Bite of a warm blooded animal**